-Charles Knowledge Stages Tacit Explicit Conversion Creation Building an academic system Create a mock-up to map system Socialization, that represents the Indonesian development by representing Internalization government's regulations several entity relationships involved regarding academic system using a semantic network development standards depending on the needs of Chowe we educational institutions All the ease of use of the new Futomoliotion Storage All the ease of use of the new Externalization academic system is based on the ideas of each teacher and academic system is based on the ideas of each teacher and student student which are represented into a staathe database that can be managed with the same information system Sharing All activities specifically related All activities specifically related to Externalization, U to students and lecturers occur students and lecturers occur in the Combination in the same forum same forum with more diverse communication media Utilization Depends on memory user Depends on the durability of the Externalization, storage media in the same Combination academic system results of the knowledge conversion according to Figure 2 are then mapped into a relationship in the form of an academic system knowledge representation using a semantic network in the form of an ontology which can be seen in Figure 3.
+Table 5.
+Tacit and Explicit Kild wiedge Management Academic System Stages Knowledge Stages Tacit Explicit Conversion Creation Building an academic system Create a mock-up to map system Socialization, that represents the Indonesian development by representing Internalization government's regulations several entity relationships involved regarding academic system using a semantic network development standards depending on the needs of educational institutions Storage All the ease of use of the new All the ease of use of the new Externalization academic system is based on academic system is based on the the ideas of each teacher and student ideas of each teacher and student Student which are represented into a database that can be managed with the same information system Sharing All activities specifically related All activities specifically related to Externalization, Silaring to students and lecturers occur students and lecturers occur in the Combination in the same forum same forum with more diverse Combination in the same rorain communication media Utilization Depends on memory user Depends on the durability of the Externalization, , storage media in the same Combination academic system results of the knowledge conversion according to Figure 2 are then mapped into a relationship in the form of an academic system knowledge representation using a semantic network in the form of an ontology which can be seen in Figure 3.